patbenatar/jquery-nested_attributes/README.md

 jQuery plugin that makes it easy to dynamically add and remove records when using ActiveRecord's nested attributes.

-## Installation

-This will one day be a gem so it's nice and simple to install and manage updates for.
-Until that day, this is how you install:

-### Rails 3.1+ asset pipeline
+## Installation w/ Rails asset pipeline

 1. Download your flavor of jquery.nested_attributes (JS or Coffee)
 2. Add it to vendor/assets/javascripts